nvaccess/nvda/user_docs/en/userGuide.md

 ##### Rate {#SpeechSettingsRate}

-This setting allows you to change the rate of your voice.
+This option allows you to change the rate of your voice.
 This is a slider that goes from 0 to 100 - 0 being the slowest, 100 being the fastest.

 ##### Rate boost {#SpeechSettingsRateBoost}

+Enabling this option will significantly increase the speech rate, if supported by the current synthesizer.

 | . {.hideHeaderRow} |.|
 |---|---|